ner-aim/ner-aim/README.md

 I’m a **Data Scientist / Machine Learning Engineer** with **4+ years of experience** building scalable ML systems, supporting supply chain strategy, time-series pipelines for anomaly detection, applied AI solutions for driving multimillion dollar impact.

-- 🧩 Currently exploring **Causal Inference** applied to learning systems — modeling knowledge retention and optimizing study patterns using Anki flashcard data.
+- 🧩 Currently exploring **Causal Inference** applied to learning systems, modeling knowledge retention and optimizing study patterns using Anki flashcard data.
 - 🚀 At **Stanley Black & Decker**, I build and scale ML-driven solutions across procurement and supply chain, contributing to **$12M+ in measurable impact**.
 - ⚙️ At **ADP**, I engineered a dynamic thresholding system in Splunk that reduced false alerts by **85%**.
 - 📊 Passionate about **experiments, causal inference, building interpretable ML systems**.
 Advocate for ethical AI use in business and human context.